The Green Bay Tree

 The play was also produced at the Northampton Repertory in England in March 1934 with Errol Flynn as Trump.
 In 1935, when Lillian Hellman's The Children's Hour was prohibited by the British censor, its producer, Alec L. Rea, was asked to compare it to The Green Bay Tree.
 He said:

 The play was revived in the West End at the Playhouse Theatre on 24 April 1950, directed by Anthony Pelissier.
 The cast included Jack Watling as Julian, Brenda Bruce as Leonora, Hugh Williams this time playing Mr. Dulcimer, Walter Fitzgerald as Mr. Owen and Henry Hewitt reprising his 1933 performance as Trump.

 Its Broadway revival at the John Golden Theatre on 20 January 1951 ran for only 20 performances.
-It was directed by Shepard Traube and the cast included Denholm Elliott as Julian, Anne Crawford as Leonora, Joseph Schildkraut as Mr. Dulcimer, Mercer McLeod as Mr. Owen and Francis Compton as Trump.
+It was directed by Shepard Traube (1907–1983) and the cast included Denholm Elliott as Julian, Anne Crawford as Leonora, Joseph Schildkraut as Mr. Dulcimer, Mercer McLeod as Mr. Owen and Francis Compton as Trump.
 Atkinson again praised it as a "thoroughly absorbing drama" but found the performance could not compare with the 1933 production in "craft and tone".
 He noted the production minimized the homosexual overtones: "You can read his association with his ward as an abnormal attraction but Mr. Schildkraut does not put it there. ...
 [He] has proved there it more than one way to play it and still preserve the horror and the tragedy."

 The play was revived from 25 November to 21 December 2014 at Jermyn Street Theatre, directed by Tim Luscombe, with Christopher Leveaux as Julian, Poppy Drayton as Leonora, Richard Stirling as Mr. Dulcimer, Richard Heap as Mr. Owen and Alister Cameron as Trump.
 One American critic asked: "[O]ne wonders what audiences in 1933 made of The Green Bay Tree given that Mordaunt Shairp’s play ... is pretty hard to stomach even today."
 He also wrote that "The casual misogyny that gets voiced makes for pretty tough going".

+Unrelated

 The play is not based on Louis Bromfield's 1924 novel The Green Bay Tree.